confluentinc/mongodb-cflt-genai-quickstart/infrastructure/README.md

 # Infrastructure

 This directory contains the Terraform configuration for the Confluent Cloud infrastructure.

-To run, you need to have the Confluent Cloud API Key and Secret.
+To run, you need to have:
+- a Confluent Cloud API Key and Secret.
 See https://www.confluent.io/blog/confluent-terraform-provider-intro/#api-key for more details.
+- a MongoDB Atlas API Key and Secret.
+See TODO

 ## Terraform commands